 For content marketers

 The content vision supports the company’s vision statement — this is the WHY of what you do.
 This helps you stay forward-thinking, true to your beliefs and true to your purpose.
-Every piece of content you dream up should fly high with your vision statement, from the inception of an ebook to the lofty blog subscriber milestone.
+Every piece of content you dream up should fly high with your vision statement, from the inception of an ebook to the lofty blog traffic milestone.

 Brands that get it: 25 examples of vision and mission statements